 What is the water cycle?

 Air currents cause clouds to move around the Earth and across sea and land.
 As the clouds cool, precipitation occurs as snow, sleet, hail or rain.
-This precipitation returns water into the Earth’s oceans, seas, lakes and rivers.
+This returns water into the Earth’s oceans, seas, lakes and rivers.

 We collect water from streams, rivers, lakes and groundwater sources including aquifers, boreholes and wells.
 This is stored in small quantities for personal use or in reservoirs ready for distribution and treatment.